hudson-and-thames/mlfinlab/docs/source/implementations/codependence_marti.rst

     \sqrt{\frac{2 \sigma_{X} \sigma_{Y}}{\sigma_{X}^{2} + \sigma_{Y}^{2}}} e^{ -
     \frac{1}{4} \frac{(\mu_{X} - \mu_{Y})^{2}}{\sigma_{X}^{2} + \sigma_{Y}^{2}}}) \text{"}

+Use of this distance is referenced as the generic parametric representation (GPR) approach.

+From the paper:

+"GPR distance is a fast and good proxy for distance :math:`d_{\Theta}` when the first two moments :math:`\mu` and :math:`{\sigma}` predominate.
+Nonetheless, for datasets which contain heavy-tailed distributions, GPR fails to capture this information."

 ..
 Tip::
-   The provess of deriving this definition is present in the work:
+   The process of deriving this definition as well as a proof that :math:`d_{\Theta}` is a metric is present in the work:
    `Some contributions to the clustering of financial time series and applications to credit default swaps <https://www.researchgate.net/publication/322714557>`_.

 Implementation
 ==============